szymon2024/gps-labs/gps_lab03/README.txt

 Input
 -----
+- observation time
-- receiver clock time of signal reception     (hand copied from a RINEX observation file)
+  (receiver clock time of signal reception)   (hand copied from a RINEX observation file)
 - pseudorange for f1 [m]                      (hand copied from a RINEX observation file)
 - pseudorange for f2 [m]                      (hand copied from a RINEX observation file)
 - navigation data record in RINEX 3.04